iamrikie/solutech/README.md

 <br><br>
 #Usage
 - Access the application by visiting http://localhost:8000 in your web browser.
-- You may use Postman to test the APIs.
-You may use the collection I used to test(I may share them) or you could create your own.
-Use http://127.0.0.1:8000/api/v1/...  url to test
+- To test the APIs, you can utilize Postman.
+You may either use the collection I used for testing, which I can provide to you, or create your own.
+For testing, make use of the URL http://127.0.0.1:8000/api/v1/...